PataphysicalSociety/soupault.app/site/reference-manual.md

 By default, widget output is inserted after the last child of its target element.

-If you are modifying existing pages or just want more control and flexibility, you can specify the insert position explicitly.
+If you are modifying existing pages or just want more control and flexibility, you can specify the position explicitly using an <term>action</term> option.

 For example, you can insert a header file before the first element in the page `<body>`: